b-lukaszuk/golang_luzne_zadanka/book4/ch6/README.md

 ## Task 2

-Write a program that recursively calculates a number from the Fibonnaci.
+Write a program that recursively calculates a number from the Fibonnaci sequence.

 ## Task 3